onhalfway/weijiacheng/docs/contents/wjch/en/headway/pre-intermediate/hw4e-pre-intermediate-sb.md

 and is currently making a new single.
 "I'm having a lot of fun," she says.
 "I don't want it to stop."

+### T2.2 the SuperJam millionaire

+FRASER /ˈfreɪzər/ DOHERTY is an extraordinary young man.
+He has his own company, SuperJam, which he started when he was just 16.
+"I earn more money than my parents," he says.
+His company makes jam - 500,000 jars every year - using a secret recipe from his grandmother.
+All the major supermarkets sell his products.
+The business is growing fast - four flavours at the moment, but more on the way.
+And he has a charity that organizes huge tea parties for old people with live music and dancing.
+"At the moment I'm very busy.
+I'm writing a cookbook.
+I've got an idea for a TV programme.
+And we're trying to get into the American market."

+- FRASER /ˈfreɪzər/ n. 弗雷泽（男子名）
+- Doherty 多尔蒂
+- extraordinary /ɪkˈstrɔːrdəneri/ adj. 非凡的；特别的；离奇的；特派的

 ## Youtube Transcript